 Group activities are a cornerstone of memory care, but independent exploration and work also benefit seniors with dementia.
 By encouraging seniors in memory care to gravitate toward their own interests through hands-on projects, communities promote feelings of accomplishment and self-sufficiency.
 Engaging, rewarding activities reduce anxiety and slow cognitive decline for seniors with dementia, studies show.

-“If a resident is restless at night and wants to get up, the autonomous areas are a safe setting where they can go and engage in an activity that brings them comfort or a sense of satisfaction,” says Hash.
+“If a resident is restless at night and wants to get up, the autonomous areas are a safe setting where they can go and engage in an activity that brings them comfort or a sense of satisfaction,” Hash says.

-Life skills stations may include:
+Life skills stations may include many different occupations:

-“Everyone has a need to feel useful, no matter what stage of life they’re in,” says Hash.
+“Everyone has a need to feel useful, no matter what stage of life they’re in,” Hash says.

 Staff at memory care communities create opportunities for those with dementia to continue to be productive in ways that give them meaning and joy.
-This approach is sometimes called the Montessori Method or life skills engagement.
-It involves helping seniors revive skills and interests — even if physical abilities have deteriorated from dementia — rather than redirecting them to easier tasks.
+This approach, sometimes called the Montessori Method or life skills engagement, involves helping seniors revive skills and interests — even if physical abilities have deteriorated from dementia — rather than redirecting them to easier tasks.

 “If you love to cook, even if you’re in memory care, you’re going to gravitate toward the kitchen.
 Rather than redirect someone, I’m going to sit them down with some dough to knead, or another safe activity, and let them go ahead with whatever they want to make.
 That usefulness makes a resident feel like part of something bigger.”

 “One thing that’s so easily overlooked when you’re dealing with the senior population is that if you get to know someone, find commonality with them, and take the time to figure out what their likes and dislikes are, it’s much easier to support them,” Hash says.

-“As our resident population changes, so do our autonomous stations, the activities we plan, and even the hours we do things,” says Hash.
+“As our resident population changes, so do our autonomous stations, the activities we plan, and even the hours we do things,” Hash explains.

 Engaging technology can slow cognitive decline and improve mental health in seniors with dementia, according to a 2019 report in the Journal of Dementia and Geriatric Cognitive Disorders.
 This can lower restlessness, anxiety, and reliance on medication.
 Technology can also help memory care communities appeal to residents’ individual histories and interests.

-“You click a button and the resident’s profile pops up,” says Hash.
+“You click a button and the resident’s profile pops up,” Hash says.
 “We have everything that individual is interested in pre-loaded.
 They can pull up pictures, games, a travelogue, or their favorite music.”